Dehydrating Tomatoes and Tomato Powder

 How do I Store the Dehydrated Tomatoes?

 I use my FoodSaver and seal the jars.
-I do not use oxygen absorbers because I will eat these within a year.
-Then I start the process again next year.
+I don’t use oxygen absorbers because I’ll eat these within a year.
+Then I start the process again next year since I love both the dehydrated tomatoes and the tomato powder as I prepare meals.

 FoodSaver